 Each spring and fall AHA hosts our renowned bi-annual educational conferences in a university setting.
 The goal of these conferences is to meet the demand for how to address the needs of youth through adults on the spectrum with the most current methods and initiatives.

-AHA’s 2017 Spring Conference
+AHA’s 2017 Spring Conference is Coming!

-Issues in Independent Living for Adolescents and Adults on the Autism Spectrum
+Focus on Independent Living for Adolescents and Adults on the Autism Spectrum

 Ruth S. Harley University Center